Kenny-Hui/HK_ATS/README.md

 **resetondoormove** - Whether to reset the timer when a door opened (1 to reset the timer when door opened)
 **resetonnotchmove** - Whether to reset the timer when driver switch to another notch, or if another reverser is set (1 to reset the timer)
 **resetonklaxon** - Specify the Klaxon (Horn) that will reset the Vigilance Timer when horned
+**timerexceedPanel** PanelIndicator to activate when the timer exceeds the vigilance device's time limit
 0 = Horning won't reset the timer
 1 = Primary Horn
 2 = Secondary Horn